katpavan/katpavan.github.io/portfolio.md

 permalink: /portfolio/
 ---

+These are companies I've made angel investments in.

 - [Care Connection Health](https://www.careconnectionhealth.com) - Helping medical practices increase their revenue via medicare reimbursment for offering preventative care to their patients.
 - [KidzToPros](https://www.kidztopros.com) - KidzToPros offer home learning pods where students can learn in small group sizes in a safe environment.
 They also offer after-school programs, summer camps.
 - [Fabalish](https://www.fabalish.com) - plant-based & allergen free falafel and aquafaba sauces.
 No meat, dairy, eggs, nuts, soy, gluten, sugar or anything artificial in their foods.